Artūras Valeika

 Artūras Valeika (born 11 August 1985) is a Lithuanian professional basketball player for CBet Jonava of the Lithuanian Basketball League.
 He is 2 times champion in Romania with CSM Oradea, and one time SuperCup winner with the ”Red Lions”.

 Born in Vilnius, Lithuanian SSR, Soviet Union, Valeika started his career in 2003 playing for Vilnius SSK-Nord/LB Draudimas which was playing in the second Lithuanian league LKAL.
-After one season he started studies at Weber State University where he also played basketball for the Wildcats from 2006 to 2008.
-Before that, he played for Midland JC. for two years.
+He spent four years playing college basketball in the United States, first at Midland College and then at Weber State University.
+He averaged 10.2 rebounds per game during his senior season (2007-08), which led the Big Sky Conference.
 Valeika also played for the U20 Lithuanian National Team in 2005.